Tour Operator Back Office Software: Back Office Platform Structure, Components and Setup for Tour Operators

 Via Extranet

-Via Extranet – this is the option for suppliers who don’t have their own API for automated integration.
-In this scenario case supplier employees receive access credentials to the back-office to create and manage their products manually.
+This is the option for suppliers who don’t have their own API for automated integration.
+In this scenario, a supplier’s employees receive access credentials to the back office to create and manage their products manually.

-• Automatically – in this case, the full booking processing cycle is based on API-based integrations with travel suppliers when a booking is made via booking websites;
+• Automatically in this case, the full booking processing cycle depends on API-based integrations with travel suppliers when a booking is made via booking websites;

-• Semi-automatically – bookings are submitted to the back-office automatically (for ex., via a website contact form) and further booking management is handled by a manager manually;
+• Semi-automatically bookings are submitted to the back office automatically (e.g., via a website contact form) and further booking management is handled by a manager manually;

-• Manually – booking requests are created and tracked by hand by tour operator employees.
-This is usually the case when clients submit booking requests via phone or in person at retail shops.
+• Manually a tour operator’s employees create and track booking requests by hand.
+This is usually the case when clients submit booking requests via phone or in person at retail locations.

-This part of tour operator back-office covers the ways in which travel products are sold by the tour operator to various audiences.
-Generally, there are 2 key channels subdivided:
+This part of the tour operator’s back office covers how travel products are sold by the tour operator to various audiences.
+Generally, there are two key channels:

 • B2C sales responsible for sales to the end traveler.